An easy and fun treat of frozen bananas dipped in melted chocolate with your favorite toppings.

 - Place skewered bananas on a parchment paper lined baking sheet and freeze for at least 2 hours.

-- Fill a tall pint mason jar or similar size jar with 1 cup of chocolate chips and 1 tbsp. of coconut oil.
+- Fill a tall pint mason jar or similar size jar with 1 cup of chocolate chips and 1 tablespoon of coconut oil.
 Place in microwave for 30 seconds, stir and warm again for 15 seconds or until chocolate is melted.
 To keep chocolate warm while dipping, place jar in a small bowl of hot water.

 - If adding toppings, have them all ready in bowls and setup up a dipping station.
 The chocolate hardens in about 10 seconds so you have to work quickly.